Broccoli is a new build tool. It’s comparable to the Rails asset pipeline in scope, though it runs on Node and is backend-agnostic.

 So to speed up your build, you try rebuilding only the files that have changed.
 This is difficult, because sometimes one output file depends on multiple input files.
 You manually configure some dependency rules, to rebuild the right files depending on which files were modified.
 But Grunt was never designed to do this well, and your custom rule set won’t reliably rebuild the right files.
 Sometimes it rebuilds files when it doesn’t have to (making your build slow).
 Worse, sometimes it doesn’t rebuild files when it should (making your build unreliable).

-With Broccoli, once you fire up broccoli serve, it will figure out by itself which files to watch, and only rebuild those that need rebuilding.
+which files to watch, and only rebuild those that need rebuilding.

 In effect, this means that rebuilds tend to be O(1) constant-time with the number of files in your application, as you generally only rebuild one file.
 I’m aiming for under 200 ms per rebuild with a typical build stack, since that type of delay feels near-instantaneous to the human brain, though anything up to half a second is acceptable in my book.